kkonkel23/Eco-Acts/README.md

 # Eco-Acts
 * Website geared towards helping people keep track of their sustainable activities.
-As well ass discover new activities that they can take part in and blog about their journies.
+As well as discover new activities that they can take part in and blog about their journies.

 ## Screenshots
 ![](https://i.imgur.com/88YBkst.jpg)